Lande21/RolandeU.github.io/README.md

 Social media cut OUT, INSTA, none tOday ---lots of birthday messages..obvi

 My daily Routine:
-- Woke up , I thank GOD
+- Woke up , I thank GOD, Talked to MOM
 - Pray and had some H2O
 - Drink some more water, Made the bed, and did morning stretch
 - Checked WhatsApp and brushed my teeth and showered